Green Tomato Chow Chow

 Can I freeze chow chow instead of canning it?

-You can, but I don’t recommend it.
-Once thawed, the texture will be softer and more watery.
-If you want to try freezing, let it cool completely, then store in airtight containers or freezer-safe jars, leaving a 1/2-inch of headspace.
-Green tomato relish keeps up to 6 months in the freezer.
-Thaw completely in the refrigerator before serving.
+You can freeze chow chow, but the texture will be softer and more watery once thawed.
+If you try it, cool completely, pack in airtight containers with ½-inch headspace, and freeze up to 6 months.
+Thaw in the refrigerator before serving.

 Can I recan the jars if they don’t seal?